human-identity/HIP/README.md

 1. Generate the HTML and text versions of the RFC
 2. Deploy them to the gh-pages branch
-3. Make them available at: https://[username].github.io/[repository-name]/
+3. Make them available at: https://human-identity.github.io/HIP/

-You can view the published RFC at the above URL once the workflow has completed.
+You can view the published RFC at [human-identity.github.io/HIP](https://human-identity.github.io/HIP/).